zwim/calculator.koplugin/README.md

 You find the calculator in `More tools/calculator` additionally you can set a gesture (in the device submenu) to call it.

-Enter a calculation and press `Calc`.
+Enter a calculation and press `Σ=`.
 You can see your inputs in lines starting with `ixxx:` and the results in lines with `oxxx:`.

 If you change something in an old line, this line will be used for the next calculation.

-The results are stored in variables `oxxx` and the last result is additional in the variable `ans`.
+The results are stored in variables `o1, o2, ...` and the last result is additional in the variable `ans`.

-Most of the time you can skip the opening braces in a function (e.g. sin40+66 is replaces with sin(40+6); but sin40)+60 gives sin(40)+60; try it out)
+Most of the time you can skip the opening braces in a function (e.g. sin40+66 is replaces with sin(40+6); but sin40)+60 gives sin(40)+60; try it out).

-All the entered calculations and the result can be saved to `koreader/output.calc`.
+All the entered calculations and the result can be saved with the `⇩'` button.

-Predefined expressions my be loaded from `koreader/init.calc`
+Predefined expressions my be loaded with the `⇧` button.

-You find the settings in the Hamburger menu.
+You change the settings in the Hamburger menu.

 ![grafik](https://user-images.githubusercontent.com/36999612/121774303-3af12000-cb82-11eb-94c9-a0248b33c060.png)